Capabilities File

 - List tools in skill

 requires: Only tools required by at least one skill (or provided by a plugin) are exposed to MCP clients.
-Add each tool to therequiresarray of the skills that use it.
+For MCP tools, use the@server_id.tool_idformat (e.g.,@brave.search).
+Command tools use their plain ID.

 Related Documentation